The model theory of Cohen rings: Cohen's Homomorphism Theorem and Structure Theorem

-Our aim is to combine the results of the previous sections to give a clear statement of the relative structure of Cohen rings.
-That is, we will describe the morphisms between Cohen rings which fix a common subring, or which extend a given morphism between subrings.
-It should be noted that this is closely based on the work of Teichm\"{u}ller, Mac Lane, Cohen, and others.
+Our aim is now to apply Cohen's Homomorphism Theorem to give a clear statement of the relative structure of Cohen rings.
+That is, we will describe the morphisms between Cohen rings which extend a given morphism between subrings.
+Although we will not refer to the statement later on in this paper, we state and prove it for future reference.
+It should be noted once again that this is closely based on the work of Teichm\"{u}ller, Mac Lane, Cohen, and others.
 See for example \cite{Tei36b}, \cite{Mac39c}, and \cite{Coh46}.